input-output-hk/catalyst-ci/docs/src/appendix/examples/d2-diagrams.md

 icon: material/draw
 ---

-# Coverting CQL to D2
+# Converting CQL to D2

 This is the guide how to use the earthly target to convert a CQL schema file into D2 diagram entity.